mlombas/Q-A/README.md

 # Q-A
-A queanstions and anwers html page
+A Questions and Answers HTML Page